 - First come, first served.
 New legislation favors “first-to-file,” which means if two companies try to patent the same thing, they no longer go to court to argue which was the first to invent.
 Instead, the first one to the mailbox wins.

-However, many professional translation agencies use translation memory software – a process that automates the storage of matching source and target language segments, allowing for future use and facilitating the translation process.
+However, many professional translation agencies use translation memory software – a tool that automates the storage of matching source and target language segments, allowing for future use of repeated terms and phrases, and facilitating the translation process.
 It’s a great way to shorten wait time without eliminating the observant eyes of a skilled translator who can spot and correct mistakes.

 - Teamwork accomplishes more.
-By leveraging a translation company’s centralized processes, advanced technologies, document management, and quality control, it’s possible for biotech companies to increase filings in multiple countries and save costs by eliminating fees from sending patents to foreign agents or attorneys around the world.
+By leveraging a translation company’s centralized processes, advanced technologies, document management, and quality control, it’s possible for biotech companies to increase filings in multiple countries and save costs.

 - Win-Win strategy.
 Working with a good translation agency ultimately improves the quality of a company’s translations, reduces time to grant patents, and allows for more patent filings per year.